microsoft/pxt-microbit/docs/release-tests/ble-flashing.md

 Steps:
 1. Connect the micro:bit to the computer via USB.
 2. Copy the hex file under test to the `MICROBIT` USB drive.
+3. Remove the previous micro:bit pairing from the iOS or Android device.
-3. Open the micro:bit app and load the MakeCode editor under test.
+4. Open the micro:bit app and load the MakeCode editor under test.
     - From the front page, select "Create Code"
+    - Click on the cog, and the "About" menu entry, check the MakeCode version in this modal
-4. Create a new MakeCode project with a simple programme (e.g. display something on the LED matrix).
+5. Create a new MakeCode project with a simple programme (e.g. display something on the LED matrix).
     - If a programme has already been created from a previous test run, it can be reused.
-5. Tap the "Download" button and follow the instructions to connect the micro:bit via Bluetooth and flash the programme.
+6. Tap the "Download" button and use "My pattern is different" to force pairing, then follow the instruction to flash the programme.
-6. Verify the programme is running on the micro:bit.
+7. Verify the programme is running on the micro:bit.
-7. Change the blocks in the MakeCode editor to do something different (e.g. display a different icon/message on the LED matrix).
+8. Change the blocks in the MakeCode editor to do something different (e.g. display a different icon/message on the LED matrix).
-8. Tap the "Download" button and follow the instructions to flash the programme.
+9. Tap the "Download" button and follow the instructions to flash the programme.
-9. Confirm the BLE flashing process was shorter than the initial download from step 5.
+10. Confirm the BLE flashing process was shorter than the initial download from step 5.
-10. Verify that the new programme is running on the micro:bit.
+11. Verify that the new programme is running on the micro:bit.

 ## Test 2: Utility Service